Skip to Content

 Noise-induced hearing loss affects millions

 Noise-induced hearing loss occurs when loud sounds damage the inner ear's hair cells, leading to permanent hearing impairment.
 Common causes include prolonged exposure to loud music, machinery, or sudden explosive noises.
-Symptoms include difficulty hearing high-pitched sounds and understanding speech.
-Prevention involves using ear protection in noisy environments.

-In this article we will discuss the causes, effects, and preventive measures of noise-induced hearing loss.
+In this article, we will discuss the causes, effects, and preventive measures of noise-induced hearing loss.
 Learn how to protect your hearing and manage existing noise-induced hearing loss.

 What is noise-induced hearing loss?